custom-cards/button-card/docs/source/advanced/custom-fields.md

 ## Using `grid-template-areas`

 Or you can use the grid.
-Each element will have it's name positioned as the `grid-area`:
+Each element will have its name positioned as the `grid-area`:

 ![custom_fields_2](../images/custom_fields_2.png)